Kaef/ulisp-esp/README.md

   * backspace did not work
 * 2019-12-13: dropped ESP8266 support, because this complicates the code and all additions made are for esp32 only.
-              Pleas use David's uLisp version for ESP8266.
+              Please use David's uLisp version for ESP8266.
 * 2019-12-12: updated to David's uLisp-3.0a